The Week in Pictures: Nov. 8 - 15

 Photos: California battles deadly wildfires in north and south

-Belated warnings from public officials and the reluctance of residents who had survived previous fires to leave home were among the factors that contributed to the delayed and chaotic evacuation in what has become the deadliest wildfire in California history, survivors said.
+Belated warnings from public officials and the reluctance of residents who had survived previous fires to leave home were among the factors that contributed to the delayed and chaotic evacuation, survivors said.

 Shepherd Gaetan Meme carries a lamb to help guide its mother to safety in the French Alps on Oct.
 13. Meme shepherds a flock of 1,300 sheep in the Alpine pastures from June to October.